xcat2/xcat-core/docs/source/advanced/restapi/restapi_usage/restapi_usage.rst

 User Account
 ------------

-Follow the steps in `WEB Service Setup </advanced/restapi/restapi_setup/index>`, you have created an account for yourself.
-Use this pair of username and password, you can access the https server.
+Follow the steps in :doc:`WEB Service Setup </advanced/restapi/restapi_setup/index>`, you can create an account for yourself.
+Then use that username and password to access the https server.

 The general format of the URL used in the REST API call is: ::